opentok/opentok-ios-sdk-samples-swift/CallKit-with-native-OpenTok-support/README.md

 ![lock1](./lock1.png) ---> ![lock2](./lock2.png)

-  4. **Without simulation, use the provided pu.sh script to call**
+4. **Or use the provided pu.sh script to simulate an incoming call**

-You will need to generate a APNs enabled P8 key in the Certificates, Identifiers & Profiles in the [Apple developer site](https://developer.apple.com/account/resources/authkeys/list).
+You will need to generate an APNs enabled P8 key in the Certificates, Identifiers & Profiles in the [Apple developer site](https://developer.apple.com/account/resources/authkeys/list).

 Modify the parameters in the script:
 - TEAMID: Your developer account team ID